a2aaron/rift_rust/spec_notes.md

 - Why does COMPARE_OFFERS "return events" if those events are always then PUSHed, why not just make COMPARE_OFFERS do the pushing?

+- In LIE Exchange, when doing "send offer to ZTP FSM",
+    - Do we use the value stored for "neighbor"?
+If so, this means CLEANUP would "clear" the values stored for neighbor.
+If not, do we just use the values from the most recent valid LIE packet, even if we have not formed an adjacency with the node?
+    - how does this interact with the holdtime?
+If the holdtime expires, should we send the offer with an UNDEFINED_LEVEL?
+Or should we continue to send the offer with the level that the LIE packet contained?

 # Rift Python
 - two_by_two_by_two_ztp.yaml has `level: superspine`.
 However, this does not appear to be a real named level value, and attempting to get rift-python to parse the file results in an error.